harmslab/topiary/docs/source/protocol.rst

   (:code:`--num_thread 140`) and the cluster resource allocation (:code:`#SBATCH --nodes=5`, :code:`#SBATCH --cpus-per-task=28`).
   :math:`5 \times 28 = 140`.
-This will run in highly parallel fashion, with one reonciliation bootstrap per thread.
+This will run in highly parallel fashion, with one reconciliation bootstrap per thread.
 + We've found that this step usually takes about a week for an alignment with ~500 sequences and ~1000 columns long.
 We allocated a week (:code:`#SBATCH --time=07-00:00:00`).
-+ If you installed topiary using conda (as we recommend) you  need to make sure that the conda environment is active (:code:`conda activate topiary`).
++ If you installed topiary using conda (as we recommend), you need to make sure that the conda environment is active (:code:`conda activate topiary`).

 You start the topiary run using something like the following command.
 This